LeTac-MPC: Learning Model Predictive Control for Tactile-reactive Grasping: Approach

 \begin{theorem} If $Q_v,Q_a,P > 0$ and $\mathbf{Q}_f$ is symmetric positive definite, then the resulting QP from equations \eqref{eq:mpc_layer} and \eqref{eq:mpc_layer_tran} is feasible regardless of any changes to the dimension of the embedding $M$, the prediction horizon $N$, and $\mathbf{A}_f$. \end{theorem}

-\begin{proof} Since the optimization problem \eqref{eq:mpc_layer} has no constraints besides \eqref{eq:mpc_layer_tran}, the resulting QP is unconstrained.
+\begin{proof} Since the optimization problem \eqref{eq:mpc_layer} does not have constraints besides \eqref{eq:mpc_layer_tran}, the resulting QP is unconstrained.
 Therefore, to prove the theorem, it is sufficient to demonstrate that the Hessian matrix of the resulting QP is symmetric positive definite \cite{boyd2004convex}.
 The resulting Hessian matrix from \eqref{eq:mpc_layer} is